-When HHS declares the national emergency related to the coronavirus (COVID-19) has ended, the temporary special benefit changes made to support you and your family during the national emergency will also end and the regular Plan rules (including what cost-sharing you must pay, network requirements, and what's not covered) will again apply.
+When the Department of Health and Human Services declares the national emergency related to the coronavirus (COVID-19) has ended, the temporary special benefit changes your Fund made to support you and your family during the national emergency will also end.
+After the national emergency is over, the regular Plan rules (including what cost-sharing you must pay, network requirements, and what's not covered) apply to medically appropriate COVID-19 testing and medically necessary treatment of COVID-19.